css459/energy-demand-and-pollution/scripts/airdata/README.md

 The files come in as ZIP files.
 Afrer the downloader is finished, the `unzip_all.py` script will walk the `AIRDATA` directory and convert each ZIP to a CSV.
 (WARNING: THIS WILL EXPAND TO OVER 300GB)

+The files are now ready to be uploaded to HDFS by uploading the AIRDATA directory.

+`hadoop dfs -put AIRDATA AIRDATA`